GreatAttractor/imppg/README.md

 $ cd build
 $ cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release ..
 ```
 This creates a native `Makefile`.
-Unless you edit `config.in` again, from now on there is no need to run CMake.
+Unless you edit `config.cmake` again, from now on there is no need to run CMake.

 To compile ImPPG, run:
 ```bash